AndersDeath/diary2/000-current.md

 # 12 June - Monday - Yerevan - 256 day of immigration

 Today is dayoff.
 I was working on my things for a whole day.
 It was nice.
 I finished russian version of article about Holy Theory.
 This is amazing because I need to publish much more texts on my blog.
+I think that I finally got in what role I feel better.